 The ingredients are easy to get and are put together in minutes.
-A true Summer Recipe Winner!
+A true Summer vegan recipes Winner!

 This Tabouli salad is a Middle Eastern year-round salad and a staple of Lebanese food.
 We often have falafel nights, which always includes this fresh dish.
 But during summertime, we make it countless times, as it is the kind of light salad that we munch for brunch or as a takeaway for a beach day.

-We love having this tabouli recipe with Crispy Falafels, Homemade Hummus (or Pumpkin Hummus), Roasted Red Bell Pepper Dip (Muhammara), and Silky Eggplant Babaganoush available on this site for an entire Middle-inspired dinner or brunch.
+We love having this tabouli recipe with homemade Fried Falafel Recipe, Lebanese hummus recipe, Roasted Red Bell Pepper Dip (Muhammara), and Silky Eggplant Babaganoush available on this site for an entire Middle-inspired dinner or brunch.

 Jump to: